Skip to content

 AWS permissions are only needed if you’re using DynamoDB-backed features.
 Filesystem keystores with SQLite or PostgreSQL anti-slashing require no AWS access at all.

-Two features need IAM permissions:
+Three DynamoDB-backed paths need IAM permissions:

 • DynamoDB anti-slashing — stores EIP-3076 slashing protection data in DynamoDB